chiradeep/qube-viz/README.md

 ## Theory of Operation
 1. Use conntrack to discover connections and endpoints of the connections on each node of the kubernetes deployment.
 Send this data to a store (redis in this case).
 Use a daemonset container to deploy this function to every node
 2. A web server merges information from the Kubernetes API and the data collected in #1 above, on demand
-3. Client-side Javascript fetches the data from #2 and displays graph.
+3. Client-side Javascript fetches the data from #2 and visualizes graph.

 ## Requirement